rgarbin/br.com.bea.androidtools/README.md

 ```
 ## License

-This project is released under the {MIT License}[http://www.opensource.org/licenses/MIT].
+This project is released under the [MIT License}](http://www.opensource.org/licenses/MIT).